 Also just because a game is very difficult to completely master doesn't mean it has a lot of depth.
 The principle behind engagement is that it's only fun if and insofar as it's a challenge (your skills are necessary), so if someone is 90% of the way to mastery and the right move is usually obvious to them, the game is already mostly ruined for them.
 This is relevant to CCGs in which no one ever knows how to play perfectly, but the majority of gameplay decisions are usually trivial.
 (Although in fairness CCGs get most of their depth from deckbuilding rather than playing.)

 A lot of other game design philosophers reference the idea of "emergent complexity versus artificial complexity", saying the former is more valuable even outside of the ancillary benefits of simplicity.
-I didn't come to understand the real reasons why this is true until recently.
-Complexity and interactions that are part of the rules (eg. this unit has a damage bonus against that one) must already be understood before playing if the game is to be fair.
-Thus, they can't be part of the quest for improvement that gives comlexity its purpose.
+I parroted this opinion myself long before I understood the real reason for it: complexity and interactions that are part of the rules (eg. this unit has a damage bonus against that one) must already be understood before playing if the game is to be fair.
+Thus, they can't be part of the quest for improvement that gives complexity its purpose.

 Of course, most additions of artificial complexity do add some depth; a game where the units have artificial damage bonuses against each other is probably deeper than the same game with those bonuses removed.
 Ultimately, every rule is artificial complexity.
 But it's only the emergent consequences, not the complexity of the rules themselves, that constitutes depth.
 That's why it's better to make a game where the counter to a slow melee unit is a fast ranged unit than another slow melee unit with a damage bonus.
 (Even though this isn't a great example because that's a very obvious interaction.)

 With the concept made clear, there's tons of interesting discussion to be had about how to achieve depth, and certainly a lot of insight I haven't thought of yet.